Changes to support during the Covid-19 outbreak

 Change is possible – choose your journey

-Restored at Dorset Mind supports your journey towards recovery from disordered eating.
+Restored Eating Disorder Service at Dorset Mind supports your journey towards recovery.

 Our staff provide support to help people to overcome the effects of eating disorders and eating-related issues.
 Many people continue to experience stigma and self-stigma.
 We encourage people to talk openly about eating related issues in our safe, accepting and non-judgemental environment.